Diazepam for muscle spasm

 It may take a while to find the right dose that relaxes the muscles but without making your child floppy.
 You and your doctor will work out the right dose together.

-It is important that you follow your doctor’s instructions.
+It is important that you follow your doctor’s instructions about how much to give.

 When should the medicine start working?

-Your child should start to feel less muscle pain about 15 minutes after taking a dose of diazepam.
+Your child should begin to feel less muscle pain about 15 minutes after taking a dose of diazepam.

-The muscles will start to relax when your child has been taking diazepam regularly for a few days.
+The muscles will start to relax when your child has been taking diazepam regularly.

 What if my child is sick (vomits)?

-• If your child is sick less than 30 minutes after taking a dose of diazepam, give them the same dose again.
+• If your child is sick less than 30 minutes after having a dose of Diazepam, give them the same dose again.

-• If your child is sick more than 30 minutes after taking a dose of diazepam, you do not need to give them another dose.
+• If your child is sick more than 30 minutes after having a dose of Diazepam, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?